9 Reasons Why People Quit Running And How Not To

 Only for you to drop it all once completed?

 By doing that, your body will lose all the hard gained fitness, the muscles will return to their former inactive selves and all you will have is the knowledge that you got somewhere, got the bling and then literally quit.
+Or rather, when bling is the reason why runners quit is can be said they never intended to keep running at all.

 We are all different and do similar things for various reasons but to quit running after having achieved one target is similar to quitting reading after having learned all the letters.
 It’s a lifelong positive journey designed to yield benefits and not just a short fix.